Installation and configuration

 wis2box metadata station add-topic --territory-name Italy <topic-id>

-The next is the Data ingest setup.
+The next step is to prepare data ingestion into wis2box, see Data ingest setup.